 - AI system inventory summary — how many systems, at what risk levels

-- Control completion rates — what percentage of required controls are implemented
+- Control completion rates — what percentage of planned controls are implemented

 - Open incidents — how many AI incidents are active, at what severity